dominicstop/react-native-ios-navigator/README.md

 ## C. Basic Usage

-This snippet is from the [Navigation Hello World](#a01---navigation-hello-world) section.
+This snippet is an excerpt from the [Navigation Hello World](#a01---navigation-hello-world) section.

 ```jsx
 import * as React from 'react';